Antigua

 Culinary Delights

-Antiguan cuisine is a delightful fusion of Caribbean flavors, showcasing fresh seafood and locally grown produce.
-Indulge in the national dish, pepperpot, a hearty stew simmered to perfection, or savor the sweetness of ducana, a steamed sweet potato dumpling.
-Fresh grilled lobster and snapper are staples, often accompanied by fungi, a cornmeal-based side dish.
-Don't miss the opportunity to sample Susie's Hot Sauce, a local favorite, and finish with a refreshing rum punch.
+Antiguan cuisine is a delightful fusion of Caribbean flavors, influenced by African, European, and Indian traditions.
+Indulge in the national dish, pepperpot, a hearty stew simmered with meats, vegetables, and spices.
+Sample ducana, a sweet potato dumpling steamed in banana leaves, and fungi, a cornmeal-based side dish.
+Fresh seafood is abundant, from grilled lobster and snapper to conch fritters, a local delicacy.
+Cool down with a refreshing Wadadli beer, brewed locally.

 Cultural Snapshot